istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

 ### Access control by routing

-After enabling logging of access to _edition.cnn.com_, let's automatically enforce an access policy, namely let's allow accessing _/health_ and _/sport_ URL paths only.
+After enabling logging of access to _edition.cnn.com_, automatically enforce an access policy, namely allow accessing _/health_ and _/sport_ URL paths only.
 Such a simple policy control can be implemented with Istio routing.

-1. Let's redefine our `VirtualService` for _edition.cnn.com_:
+1. Redefine your `VirtualService` for _edition.cnn.com_:

     ```bash
         cat <<EOF | istioctl replace -f -